 Studies have shown that those first 10 seconds when a customer enters the store can be a deciding factor if they will continue shopping at your store.
 This is your time to make a great first impression.
 Customers want to be acknowledged and greeted within the first 10 seconds.
 On the reverse, if you ignore a customer, there’s a high probability that they will take their business to a competitor.

 They don’t immediately ask for the sale

-The most common greeting at any brick and mortar store is ” How may I help you?”
+The most common greeting at any brick-and-mortar store is ” How may I help you?”
 This great phrase is simple but effective as an opening to a conversation.
-It is not a sale driven phrase, but an opener to remind the customer the associate is there to help them.
-A more engaging opening is showing they recognize the customer, and acknowledge its great to see them again.
-Small brick and mortar stores excel in this model.
+It is not a sale-driven phrase, but an opener to remind the customer the associate is there to help them.
+A more engaging opening is showing they recognize the customer, and acknowledge it’s great to see them again.
+Small brick-and-mortar stores excel in this model.
 An alternative to this model is the phrase ” Have you been here before?”